aryadipsarkar/MusicPlayerAndroidApp-ClientPlayer/README.md

 Clip 1, pause Clip 1, stop player, etc.).
 The requests are displayed in a scrollable list view maintained by the app.</br/>
 <br/>
 Tested by using Nexus 5 virtual device running the Android platform (API 23—Marshmallow).
-No backward compactibilty provided.
+No backward compatibility provided.

 PS: Built by using Android’s built-in *MediaPlayerService*.